-Most people visit Southern Thailand for the beaches.
+Most people visit Southern Thailand for the seasides.
 But what about the cities?
 Which are the best cities in Southern Thailand.
 I thought about this topic for a while and came up with the following list.
-It is pretty much based on the idea of food, friendliness and heritage that creates and atmosphere for exploring and walking.
-Simply nice towns and cities.
+It is pretty much based on food, friendliness and heritage that creates an atmosphere for exploring and walking.
+Simply lovely towns and cities.

 Songkhla is often called the pearl or the jewel of the South.
-As a tourist destination it is already popular with Singaporeans and Malaysians that fly in to Had Yai and transfer to Thailands own Lion City.
-The town in the deep south is off the beaten route for most western visitors yet because many western countries still have a travel advisory not to go there.
+As a tourist destination, it is already popular with Singaporeans and Malaysians that fly into Had Yai and transfer to Thailands own Lion City.
+The town in the deep south is off the beaten route for most western visitors because many western countries still have a travel advisory not to go there.

-Some of the eateries are even facing the Songkhla lake.
-Outside the old town you can access great view points, you can visit small temples and local markets with very inexpensive local food, and then there is the sea.
-Moreover, there is a beautiful national museum and ruins of old fortresses in the mountains from the days when this city was on the trade route for Indians/Europeans and Chinese.
+Some of the eateries are even facing Songkhla lake.
+Outside the old town, you can access incredible viewpoints, you can visit small temples and local markets with very inexpensive local food, and then there is the sea.
+Moreover, there is a beautiful national museum and ruins of old fortresses in the mountains from when this city was on the trade route for Indians/Europeans and Chinese.

-Here you have a town that is reminiscent of Georgetown and a bit of Hoi An.
-However, of course most of all Songkhla has its own identity.
-A tourist attraction in Thailand waiting to happen.
+Here you have a town reminiscent of Georgetown and a bit of Hoi An.
+However, of course, most of all, Songkhla has its own identity.
+A tourist attraction in Thailand is waiting to happen.
 A tale between two seas packed with outstanding food and historical heritage.
 Read more here.

 Phuket City is often referred to as Phuket Town.
-The administration has come a long way here to restore and upgrade the old Sino – Portugise shophouses and the old proud bank buildings.
-Phuket old town is very walkable and every night the buildings are illuminated.
-There are old Chinese shrines hiding in the alleys, amulet markets and top class diners both local and international.
-Remember that Phuket City caters not only to tourist but also to the people that built their riches from tin and tourism.
-So some of the best restaurants are not located in the actual heritage area.
+The administration has come a long way to restore and upgrade the old Sino – Portuguese(Straits) shophouses and the aged proud bank buildings.
+Phuket old town is very walkable, and every night, the buildings are illuminated.
+Ancient Chinese shrines are hiding in the alleys, amulet markets and top-class diners, both local and international.
+Remember that Phuket City caters not only to tourists but also to the people that built their riches from tin and tourism.
+Some of the best restaurants are not located in the actual heritage area.

 Phuket town also has this street art route that you can follow.
-From Phuket town you are just a stone throw away from some of the worlds best beaches but while you are in Phuket town they feel like they are quite far away.
-Read about a walk in Phuket town here, and about the food scene here.
+From Phuket Town, you are just a stone throw away from some of the worlds best beaches, but while you are in Phuket town, they feel like they are pretty far away.
+Read about a walk-in Phuket town here and the food scene here.

 “Another” from mining to rubber success town.
-As of the tourist part, not so much yet.
-You will have to settle for smaller hotels and hostels or some gigantic two to three star city hotel complexes.
-Trang is Songkhla and Phuket town light when it comes to Sino-Portugise architecture.
-And definitely more quiet.
+As for the tourist part, not so much yet.
+You will have to settle for smaller hotels and hostels or some gigantic two to three-star city hotel complexes.
+Trang is Songkhla and Phuket town light when it comes to Sino-Portuguese architecture.
+And quieter.
 But it is a shining star when it comes to local food.
-Nightmarkets for sure.
-However, try waking up early and join in for roasted pork, dim sums and patong go dough sticks.
+Nightmarkets, for sure.
+However, try waking up early and joining for roasted pork, dim sums, and Patong goes dough sticks.
 Read more about Trang here.

 How can you not like a city whose name translates as “The city of the friendly people”.
-Surat Thani has a historical heritage dating back to the days of the Srivijaya the trading kingdom of Java and some impressive buddhist monuments.
-But the obvious highlights are a boat trip along the canal system of the Tapi river and the extraordinary food market every night.
+Surat Thani has a historical heritage dating back to the days of the Srivijaya, the trading kingdom of Java, and some impressive Buddhist monuments.
+But the obvious highlights are a boat trip along with the canal system of the Tapi river and the excellent food market every night.
 So before you head to the islands.
 You should give Surat Thani a day or two of your time.
 Read more about Surat Thani here.